DragosDorneanu/Chat-for-2-users/README.md

 Bugs :
   - while typing a message, if the other user sends a message, the output would be :
         "user1 : partOfYourMessage + user2 : user2's sent message"

+Observation :
+  If you want to make this application work with computers other then those from your LAN you must :
+    1) In ChatClient.java you must replace "localhost" with your public IP address.
+    2) On the machine where you hold the Server port forword port 8888 ( in this case ).
+    3) Chat!